-Inspiration Days are day-long adventures designed to inspire pupils to engage with major Key Stage 1 and Key Stage 2 projects from the new Curriculum.
+Inspiration Days are one day Adventures in Learning designed to inspire pupils to engage with Key Stage 1 and 2 Curriculum topics.

 “Children are highly motivated by this type of learning and in numerous cases, children who are usually quite hard to reach, engaged fully in their learning for the first time.”